denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 ## Past participation in Just A Short Run

 This was the fifth time I participated in Just A Short Run.
-This race began in 2001:
+This race began in 2001, when [Kevin Smith](http://eliterunners.com/running-shoes-pittsburgh/about-running-store/) of [Elite Runners and Walkers](http://eliterunners.com/) created in in memory of his younger brother who died of leukemia, to [support the Leukemia and Lymphoma Society](http://eliterunners.com/just-a-short-run-about/):

 <iframe width="560" height="315" src="http://www.youtube.com/embed/ipDidl-_qpM" frameborder="0" allowfullscreen></iframe>

-Until today I did the Just A Short Run:
+Until today I have done the Just A Short Run four times:

 - 5K in 2001
 - half marathon in 2002